February 2019 | Penguin Random House use advanced segmentation to create highly targeted Valentine’s Day campaign

 The recipes featured are inspirational and relevant for Valentine’s Day.
 The email design is distinctive and in a clear, readable format, with strong CTAs to click through onto The Happy Foodie website.
 The phrase ‘Sweets for your sweet’ at the beginning of the subject line is engaging, effective and an appropriate reference to Valentine’s Day.

 This highly targeted campaign achieved an impressive 55% open rate and 27% click to open rate.
-This is a significant uplift compared to an average open rate of 27% across all The Happy Foodie newsletters and an average click to open rate of 24%.
+This is a significant uplift compared to an average open rate in 2018 of 27% across all The Happy Foodie newsletters and an average click to open rate of 24%.
 This proves that the strategy of using click behavior to inform more relevant content for Happy Foodie subscribers is very effective in driving higher engagement with The Happy Foodie website and increased exposure for Penguin Random House authors and cookery books.

 Want to know more?